Azure-Samples/cognitive-services-quickstart-code/java/Face/README.md

   - Verify: with 2 images, check if they are the same person or different people
   - Identify: with grouped images of the same person (in a person group), use group to find similar faces in another image
   - Group Faces: groups images into sub-groups based on same person images
+  - Face Lists: adds images to a face list, then retrieves them
+  - Delete: deletes the person group and face list to enable repeated testing

 If cutting / pasting specific examples only, for instance say you only want Identify, be sure to include any helper methods it uses.
 For instance, Identify uses the Detect Faces example as a helper method.

 ## Prerequisites
-  - Create a **lib** folder in the root directory of your project, then add the jars from dependencies.txt list.
+  - Create a Face subscription in the Azure portal.
-    As an option, you can open the faceapi-dependencies.jar file to have all dependency jars immediately, although versions may have changed since the time of this post.
+  - Download the faceAPI library (ms-azure-cs-faceapi.jar) from this repo.
+  - Download the dependency jars (choose one of these ways):
+        - Option 1: obtain jars in the dependencies.txt file from Maven (mvnrepository.com)
+        - Option 2: download the faceapi-dependencies.jar file from this repo, open (expand) to find all the dependency jars.
                     Refer to dependencies.txt for URLs of the libraries to update if needed.
-  - Download the ms-azure-cs-faceapi.jar in this repo and add to your lib folder.
+  - Create a **lib** folder in the root directory of your project, then add the FaceAPI library and dependency jars.
   - Add your Face subscription key to your environment variables with the name FACE_SUBSCRIPTION_KEY.
-  - Replace the "myRegion" variable in the authenticate section with your region. <br>
+  - Replace the "REGION" variable in the authenticate section with your region. <br>
     The "westus" is used, otherwise, as the default.
 NOTE: this quickstart does **not** need your Face endpoint.

 ## Compile and run